Cretezy Cretezy Technology & Programming

 jjws() {

-jj workspace add "$@"
+jj workspace add "$@" || return

 local main=$(jj root)

-while IFS= read -r f || [[ -n "$f" ]]; do
+while IFS= read -r -d '' f; do

-done < "$copy_list"
+done

 }

-Usage mirrors jj workspace add:
+Usage mirrors jj workspace add, with the destination path first:

 jjws ../my-project-feature